dsp196/Stock_Data_Streaming_GCP/README.md

    - **Benefit:** Serverless, auto-scaling environment that reduces idle costs compared to a persistent cluster.

 2. **Pub/Sub**
    - **Usage:** Acts as the messaging layer where the Cloud Run scripts publish data.
-Dataflow then listens to these messages for downstream processing.
+Pub/Sub then listens to these messages for downstream processing.

 3. **Dataflow**
    - **Usage:** Reads messages from Pub/Sub and writes them as text files to a **raw-data** bucket in Cloud Storage.
    - **Why:** This decouples ingestion from analytics, storing raw data for reliability and potential reprocessing.

-4. **Cloud Storage**
+4. **Cloud Storage (GCP Bucket)**
    - **Usage:** Stores raw text files (output from Dataflow).
-BigQuery later ingests these files into structured tables.
+BigQuery later performs transformations and ingests these files into structured tables.

 5. **BigQuery**
    - **Usage:** Loads raw text files from Cloud Storage, transforms them as needed, and serves as the data warehouse for analytics.
-Power BI queries these tables for near real-time insights.
+Power BI queries these tables for near real-time dashboarding.

 6. **Cloud Composer (Airflow)**
-   - **Usage:** Orchestrates the pipeline schedules and triggers (Cloud Run jobs, optional BigQuery transformations).
+   - **Usage:** Orchestrates the pipeline schedules and triggers (Cloud Run jobs).
-   - **Local Testing:** DAGs initially tested locally with Airflow in Docker, then migrated to Cloud Composer for production.
+   - **Local Testing:** DAGs were first tested locally using Airflow within Docker containers and later transitioned to Cloud Composer for the operational phase.

 7. **Terraform**
-   - **Usage:** Infrastructure as code to provision GCP services such as Pub/Sub topics, Cloud Storage buckets, and BigQuery datasets.
+   - **Usage:** Infrastructure as code to provision GCP services such as Pub/Sub topics, Cloud Storage buckets, and BigQuery.
    - **Ensures** consistent, repeatable deployments under version control.

 8. **Docker**